lirantal/learning-http-security-headers-book/manuscript/Chapter-02-HTTP Security Headers.md

 ### Helmet Implementation

-Using Helmet we can configure a secure policy for trusted content.
+Using Helmet we can configure a security policy for trusted content.
 Due to the potential for a complex configuration, we will review several different policies in smaller blocks of code to easily explain what is happening when we implement CSP.

 The following Node.js code will add Helmet's CSP middleware on each request so that the server responds with a CSP header and a simple security policy.